 MP Mark Menzies loses Tory whip as party investigates claims he misused funds

-An MP has lost the Conservative whip while the party investigates claims he misused campaign funds.
+A Tory MP has lost the whip while the party investigates claims he misused campaign funds.

 Mark Menzies is alleged to have used thousands of pounds given by donors to fund medical expenses and to have made a late-night call to a 78-year-old aide asking for help because he had been locked up by “bad people” demanding money for his release.

-The Fylde MP disputes the allegations reported by The Times but the Conservative Party is looking into the claims and taking them seriously.
+The Fylde MP disputes the allegations reported by The Times, but the Conservative Party has launched an investigation into the claims.

-A spokeswoman for Chief Whip Simon Hart said Mr Menzies had “agreed to relinquish the Conservative whip, pending the outcome of an investigation”, meaning he will now sit as an Independent MP.
+A spokesman for Tory chief whip Simon Hart said Mr Menzies had “agreed to relinquish the Conservative whip, pending the outcome of an investigation”, meaning he will now sit as an independent MP.

 According to the The Times, £14,000 given by donors for use on Tory campaign activities was transferred to Mr Menzies’ personal bank accounts and used for private medical expenses.